Katharine Hibbert, Founder and Director

 Peter is an alumni of Goldman Sachs’ 10000 Small Business Programme.

-Mark Ackroyd is our Head of Services, responsible for ensuring the delivery of our core services such as property management and supporting our guardians.
+Mark is responsible for ensuring the delivery of our core services such as property management and supporting our guardians.

 Mark has provided leadership and operational management in several sectors including startups, schools and sport, with a focus on helping organisations though periods of growth or change.
 Most recently he was Director of Facilities at the social business and workplace provider Second Home, and before that was Business Manager for a primary school in South London.
 Away from work Mark is a cyclist and climber and enjoys being outside as much as possible, including when he volunteers for the London Youth Games.

-Derrie La Cumbre is our Services Team Leader.
-She has a long charity sector background with experience managing projects and services in homelessness and mental health charities.
+Derrie has a long charity sector background with experience managing projects and services in homelessness and mental health charities.
 Her role as Services Lead is to lead and support the Services Team who liaise directly with both property owners and guardians, to ensure that everyone gets a great service.

 Derrie has a BA (HONS) in Informal and Community Education and has worked with young people both in the U.K. and USA.
 In her spare time Derrie loves to travel and experience different cultures and communities.

-Charlotte Senior is our Marketing and Projects Coordinator.
-She manages the website, social media accounts and viewings emails, whilst also supporting the delivery of improvement projects.
+Charlotte is responsible for spreading our message to property owners and people looking for housing, as well as managing our reputation and brand.
 Since graduating from the University of Leeds in Linguistics and Phonetics, she moved to Hong Kong to teach English for two years, then returned to work in the housing sector on the GEM Programme, before joining us.
-She volunteers with GoodGym and Breaking Barriers, and enjoys yoga and cooking in her spare time.
+She volunteers with GoodGym and Breaking Barriers.

-Cosmina Toma is our Finance Assistant here at Dot Dot Dot.
-She moved to London from her home country, Romania, after completing her Masters degree in Economics.
+Cosmina moved to London from her home country, Romania, after completing her Masters degree in Economics.
 She also volunteered as the Vice president of the PR and Marketing department for her student association at The Bucharest University of Economic Studies.
 In her spare time, Cosmina enjoys painting and self studying to achieve further accounting qualifications in the UK.